manticoresoftware/manticoresearch-php/docs/searchresults.md

 }
 ```

-Any document field/attribute or expressions defined as source can be retrieved directly as an object property:
+Any document's field/attribute or expression defined as `source` can be retrieved directly as an object property:

 ```php
 foreach($result as $hit)